-- Short-term (less than 5 years)
+- Short-term (less than five years)

-- Intermediate-term (5 to 10 years)
+- Intermediate-term (five to 10 years)

 - Long-term (more than 10 years)

 Virtually all bonds with maturities of more than a year are subject to the risk of price fluctuations stemming from interest rate risk.
 The longer the time until maturity, the larger the potential price fluctuations.
 The shorter the time until maturity, the lower the price fluctuation probability.
 Short-term bond funds tend to have lower risk and yields.

 Also, short-term yields are more affected by the policy of the U.S. Federal Reserve, whereas market forces primarily determine the performance of longer-term bonds.
-Since investor sentiment changes much more rapidly than Fed policy, this too leads to more intense price fluctuations for long-term bonds.
+Since investor sentiment changes much more rapidly than Fed policy, this leads to more intense price fluctuations for long-term bonds.

-Bond Performance During Times of Rising and Falling Rates
+Bond Performance and Fluctuating Rates

 - 2-Year: -1.9%